build-trust/ockam-documentation/reference/command/routing.md

 <figure><img src="../../.gitbook/assets/simple.001 (1).jpeg" alt=""><figcaption></figcaption></figure>

-To achieve this, Ockam Routing Protocol messages carry, with them, two metadata fields: `onward_route` and `return_route`.
+To achieve this, Ockam Routing Protocol messages carry with them two metadata fields: `onward_route` and `return_route`.
 A route is an ordered list of addresses describing a message's path travel.
 All of this information is carried in a really <mark style="color:orange;">compact binary</mark> format.

 Pay very close attention to the Sender, Hop, and Replier rules in the sequence diagrams below.
 Note how `onward_route` and `return_route` are handled as the message travels.